worasom/energy_sale_rev/index.md

 ## Data Relationship<a id='epa'></a> [notebook](EPA_energy_data.ipynb)

-The dedogram below shows the relationship among the features based on Spearman correlation.
+The electricity consumption data covers Jan, 1990 to Feb, 2019.
+There are 50 states + DC, but because the weather data for Alaska and Hawaii are missing, I omit them from the analysis.
+The GSP data ends on September 2018.
+After removing the missing data, I end up with approximately 17000 rows of data, approximately 13 MB in size.
+Data from 2015 onward is allocated as the test set.
+The dedogram below shows relationship among the fetures based on spearman correlation.

 ![](plots/fig16.png)

-Population and Number of customers are related.
-The GSP, Income and Sales revenue are closely related.
-The Number of heating days is related to the Location of the state.
-The Revenue columns will not be fed into the model because of the direct relationship with Sales revenue.
-Consider dropping one of the close relationship feature pairs: Year and CPI, Population and Number of customers.
+Population and number of customer are related.
+The GSP, income and Sale revenue are closely related.
+The number of heating and day is related to the location of the state.
+The revenue columns will not be fed into the model because of the direct relationship with the sale.
+Consider dropping one of the close relationship feature pairs: year and CPI, population and number of customer.

 ## Machine Learning Models<a id='ml'></a>